AbdulJameelPractice/CSharpAndDotnet/03_AsyncProgramming/AsynProgramming.md

   - A task can have multiple continuations
   - `async and await` is much more readable and maintainable than `Task.Run` and `ContinueWith`
   - The continuation executes asynchronously on a different thread.
+- Loading the data in parallel by performing multiple async operations at the same time.
+- Don’t use List<T> for parallel operations it is not thread-safe.
+- Use ConcurrentBag<T> for parallel operations.
+-
 ```csharp
 Task.Run(() => { /* Heavy operation */ });
 Task.Run(SomeMethod);